 About Wheeling, West Virginia

 Wheeling is a city located in Ohio and Marshall Counties in the state of West Virginia.
 It’s located almost entirely in Ohio and along the Ohio River at the foot of Appalachians Mountains.
-The city was originally a settlement in the British colony of Virginia, and later a Commonwealth of Virginia.
+The city was originally a settlement in the British colony of Virginia and later a Commonwealth of Virginia.
 The manufacturing industry in Wheeling was at its peak in the 19th century due to the major transportation routes, including B&O Railroad, Ohio River and National Road.
-However, the industry crumbled during World War II, and the city is now a hub of several other industries including legal services, healthcare, energy, and tourism.
+However, the industry crumbled during World War II and the city is now a hub of several other industries including legal services, healthcare, energy, education as well as entertainment and tourism.
 As per the last census, the city was home to nearly 30,000 residents.

 Popular Destinations in Wheeling